 115.15(f): Policy 301.010 requires that only properly trained staff may conduct searches, regardless of the search type.
 The agency trains security staff in how to conduct opposite-gender pat-down searches and searches of transgender and intersex incarcerated individuals professionally and respectfully, and in the least intrusive manner possible, consistent with security needs.
 Policy 103.410 and Policy 103.420 outline the course curriculum for staff, both preservice and in-service.
 Conducting proper searches is covered in multiple lesson plans and is part of annual officer training.
 All security staff is trained in searches during the academy.
-As of 4/13/2023, 100% of Faribault staff completed the Control Tactics Training/Online Pat Search training for the current year.
-Correctional Officers are required to retake control tactics biennially.

 The facility provided a training curriculum and logs and reported that 98% of the security staff had been trained for the current year as of the date of this PAQ.
 The auditor's interview with the training coordinator indicated the remaining staff are scheduled and will complete the training within the year.
-All security staff receive searches training at the academy and then biennially during in-service.
-Interviews with random staff determined that security staff received training during the academy and then refreshers to conduct cross-gender pat-down searches and searches of transgender and intersex inmates professionally and respectfully, consistent with security needs.
+All security staff receive searches training at the academy and then annually during inservice.
+Interviews with random staff determined that security staff received training during the academy and then refreshers annually to conduct cross-gender pat-down searches and searches of transgender and intersex inmates professionally and respectfully, consistent with security needs.
 The auditor reviewed the FTO Module Performance Checklist, which is used to reinforce the training of all new officers once they return from the academy, and it includes detailed instructions for conducting searches professionally and respectfully, key definitions to assist with the officer's understanding; and details of conducting cross-gender searches.
 Policy 202.045 allows for transgender individuals to request, through the transgender committee, a searches pass that identifies the gender preference of the officer for whom they feel comfortable conducting a search.
 These searches are preauthorized by the transgender committee after consultation with the facility warden and health services staff.
 This applies to both clothed pat and unclothed searches.
-The auditor's interviews with incarcerated individuals, to include 3 transgender individuals, determined that staff are respectful and professional in conducting searches of all individuals.
+The auditor's interviews with incarcerated individuals determined that staff are respectful and professional in conducting searches of all individuals.
 No opposite-gender searches were reported.
+There were no transgender IP's housed at the facility during the on-site audit.

-Based on analysis and evaluation of the stated evidence, the facility and agency have demonstrated compliance with all provisions of this standard.
-Additionally, they exceed based on the multiple curricula available to train staff on proper search procedures and the biennial training requirements.
+Based on analysis and evaluation of the stated evidence, the facility has demonstrated compliance with all provisions of this standard.
+It exceeds based on the multiple curricula available to train staff on proper search procedures and annual training requirements.